yastn/yastn/docs/source/examples/mps/build_mps_manually.rst

 Hamiltonian for nearest-neighbor hopping/XX model
 -------------------------------------------------

 The same can be done for MPOs.
-Here, we show a construction of a simple nearest-neighbour hopping Hamiltonian with hopping amplitude `t` and on-site energy :math:`\mu` with different realizations of explicit symmetry.
+Here, we show a construction of a simple nearest-neighbour hopping Hamiltonian with hopping amplitude :math:`t` and on-site energy :math:`\mu` with different realizations of explicit symmetry.